gayeongpark/gayeongpark.github.io/_posts/2024-09-05-PORTS-PROTOCOLS.md

 ## Other Network Service Ports and Protocols

-- Network Time Protocol (NTP) - port 123 is used to synchronize the clocks of a computer over a given network.
+- **Network Time Protocol (NTP)** - **UDP port 123** is used to synchronize the clocks of a computer over a given network.
 It uses UDP.
 It enables our networks to maintain accurate time with precision and reliability, which is crucial for transaction logging, security protocols and the coordination of system functions.

-- Session Initiation Protocol (SIP) - port 5060 and port 5061 is widely used for initiating, maintaining, and terminating real-time sessions that involve voice, video messaging, and other communication services.
-It uses UDP.
+- **Session Initiation Protocol (SIP)** - **UDP port 5060** and **TCP/TLS port 5061** is widely used for initiating, maintaining, and terminating real-time sessions that involve voice, video messaging, and other communication services.

 - Lightweight Directory Access Protocol (LDAP) - port 389 is a protocol for accessing and maintaining distributed directory information services over an IP network.
 It is used to look up information in a directory listing.
 It uses both TCP and UDP.
 It transmits all that information in plain text.

 - Lightweight Directory Access Protocol over SSL (LDAPS) - port 636 is a version of LDAP that is encrypted with SSL or, in newer versions, TLS for increased security.
 It uses TCP.
 This protocol provides secure directory service transactions that protects the sensitive data during the transmission by placing it inside of an encrypted tunnel.

+### Key Components of IEEE 802.1

+1. VLANs (Virtual Local Area Networks) - **IEEE 802.1Q**

+   - Purpose: This standard defines how to implement VLANs in Ethernet networks by tagging frames with VLAN identifiers.
+This allows multiple VLANs to coexist on the same physical network.

+   - Functionality: It adds a 4-byte tag to Ethernet frames, which contains information about the VLAN to which the frame belongs.

+2. Spanning Tree Protocol (STP) - **IEEE 802.1D**

+   - Purpose: STP is designed to prevent loops in Ethernet networks, which can cause broadcast storms and network failures.

+   - Functionality: It creates a loop-free topology by designating a root bridge and blocking redundant paths in the network.

+3. Link Aggregation - **IEEE 802.1AX (formerly 802.3ad)**

+   - Purpose: This standard allows multiple network connections to be combined into a single logical link to increase bandwidth and provide redundancy.

+   - Functionality: It uses Link Aggregation Control Protocol (LACP) to manage the aggregation of links.

+4. Network Access Control - **IEEE 802.1X**

+   - Purpose: This standard provides port-based network access control, allowing organizations to authenticate devices before they gain access to the network.

+   - Functionality: It works with authentication servers (like RADIUS) to verify user credentials before allowing network access.

+5. Quality of Service (QoS) - **IEEE 802.1P**

+   - Purpose: This standard provides a mechanism for prioritizing network traffic to ensure that time-sensitive data (like voice and video) is transmitted with higher priority over other types of traffic.

+   - Functionality: It adds priority information to Ethernet frames, enabling switches to manage traffic based on priority levels.

+6. Power over Ethernet (PoE) - **IEEE 802.1AF**

+   - Purpose: This standard allows network cables to **carry electrical power along with data** to power devices such as IP cameras, VoIP phones, and wireless access points.

+   - Functionality: It specifies the requirements for delivering power over Ethernet cabling, including power classification and power sourcing equipment.